Triggering workflows

 • last_seen attributes are not supported on any object.

-• The following fields are not supported for use in the query from the device object:
+• The system does not support using the following fields in the query from the device object:

 • last_seen